Writing for Young People - Writing Workshop

 Short course

-Whether you’re starting a new writing project or finishing a manuscript, this ten week Writing Workshop supports you in refining your craft and strengthening your writing practice.
+Whether you’re starting a new writing project or finishing a manuscript, this eight-week Writing Workshop supports you in refining your craft and strengthening your writing practice.

-• Improve your craft and finish your manuscript over ten weeks.
+- Improve your craft and finish your manuscript over eight weeks.

 In this Writing Workshop you’ll learn about different forms of writing for young people, from different ages and stages to a variety of styles, genres and forms.

-Over ten weeks you’ll learn alongside a small group of other writers as you develop and refine your craft within the supportive environment of the workshop.
-These workshops will comprise eight writers and one tutor per class.
+Over eight weeks you’ll workshop alongside a small group of other writers as you develop and refine your craft within the supportive environment of the workshop.
+These groups will comprise eight writers and one tutor per class.

 With weekly writing prompts to refresh and inspire you, you’ll be supported to start a new project, experiment with voice/style/genre, or finish a manuscript you're already working on.

-This course is ideal for those who already have an MA in Creative Writing or are already experienced writers.
+This course is for those who already have an MA in Writing for Young People, an MA in Creative Writing or are already experienced writers with a publication record and experience of the writers workshop.

 “Writing can be a solitary activity.
-This new short course is designed to provide the structure, support and creative nourishment that keeps writers inspired, growing and most importantly writing."
+This workshop is designed to provide some structure, support and creative nourishment to keep the writers in the group inspired, growing and most importantly writing."

-Lucy Cuthew, Lecturer, MA Writing for Young People
+Lucy Cuthew, Programme Leader, MA Writing for Young People

 Overview

-You’ll take part in a series of two hour workshops, where you’ll be encouraged to experiment widely in writing for young people.
-This is the ideal time and space to ‘play’ and take risks with your work, recognising that success often comes only after practice and failure.
+You’ll take part in a series of two hour workshops, where you’ll be encouraged to experiment or develop an existing project.
+This is the ideal time and space to ‘play’ and take risks with your work, or to get feedback on your work-in-progress.

 You should aim to write around 2,000 words per week for the course.
 Every other week you’ll present 1,500 words to be workshopped at the next seminar.
 Each week, you’ll read, annotate and feed back on your peers’ work.